bijanmoudi/pipebook/README.md

 - [react-test-renderer](https://www.npmjs.com/package/react-test-renderer) for handling Snapshot(regression) tests
 - [classnames](https://github.com/JedWatson/classnames) for handling conditional classes more elegantly
 - [node-sass](https://github.com/sass/node-sass) and [sass-mq](https://github.com/sass-mq/sass-mq) for making the styling as easy as a breath
-- [spa-github-pages](https://github.com/rafrex/spa-github-pages) for enabling the application to work from GitHub pages
+- [spa-github-pages](https://github.com/rafrex/spa-github-pages) for enabling hard reloading of the application from GitHub pages
 - Avatar images of unknown people (I hope they don't get sad because of using their photos without permission)